 Room and Meal Adjustments/Refunds.
-A student signs a contract with the Student Life Office for each full academic year regarding his or her campus residency status while attending
+A student signs a contract with the Student Life Office for each full academic year regarding his or her campus residency status while attending Benedictine College.

-Benedictine College.
 Rooms and meal plans are assigned and charged to a student's account by semester.
 Refunds for the semester may be given as long as a student provides written notice of withdrawing from college at least one full week prior to the start of classes, and the basis for cancellation meets the criteria as defined by the Student Life Office.
 This gives the college the opportunity to make the space available to other students.
 In cases of this type of notification, all of the room and meal plan charges are refunded.
 From the week classes are scheduled to begin, room charges are refunded on a pro rata basis up to and including the 20th day of the semester; after this date, no refund for room charges will be awarded.
-Meal plans are refunded on a pro rata basis.
+From the week classes are scheduled to begin, meal plans are refunded on a pro rata basis up to and including the last day of the semester.
 The eligible refund period for room and board begins the day after the student has moved out of the dorm and also returned all keys to the Residence Director.